InstituteforDiseaseModeling/historymatching/architecture.md

 ## Notes

-- _observation data_ will be in a format specific to the user and model in question.
-This format will generally be opaque to HMP.
+- _observation data_ shall be in a rectangular dataframe with a column per feature and row per observation.
 - parameters in the _parameter space_ will be scalar values, initially with minimums and maximums to bound their possible values.
 These can be specified with a parameter name (key), minimum, and maximum.
 - _configuration data_ for the simulator (model) will be in a format specific to the user and model in question.
 This format will mostly be opaque to HMP with the exception of the particular parameters being used for calibration which will be a set of key:value pairs specifying the parameter name and current scalar value.
+- _model execution output_ shall be in a rectangular dataframe with a column for iteration, a column each for input parameter value, and a column each for output feature value and a row per model run.
+- **_TBD:_** state (de)serialization for branching and restart.
+This is a significant, if not required, feature.

 ## Proposals